ska-telescope/ska-docker/README.md

 [![Documentation Status](https://readthedocs.org/projects/ska-docker/badge/?version=latest)](https://developer.skatelescope.org/projects/ska-docker/en/latest/?badge=latest)

-Docker images such as tango-archiver, mariadb and hdb++ viewer are used for archiving various attributes and states of tango devices.
-Containers like mariadb, databaseds, hdbpp-es, hdbpp-cm should be up and running.
-HDB++ is a historical database used to store the archived attributes values.
-Here maria database with default schema of hdp++ is used to store the archived values.
+HDB++ is a archiver available in TANGO.
+It is configured to subscribe to TANGO attributes to be archived.
+MariaDB provides the archival database.
+HDB++ default schema is used to store the archived data.
+It consists of the following
+components:
+The Hdbpp-es is a event suscriber device which subscribes to the Tango attributes.
+Multiple instances of the event subscriber are deployed to support large number of attributes.
+These attributes could belong to multiple TANGO Devices.
-Hdbpp-es is event suscriber device is in charge of gathering the values from the Tango devices and storing them into the database (mariadb).
-Hdbpp-cm is a configuration manager server.
-It configures the attributes to be archived and defines which Event Subscriber is responsible for a set of Tango attributes to be archived.
+The Hdbpp-cm provides the configuration manager.
+It allows to configure the attributes to be archived and defines which Event Subscriber is responsible for a set of Tango attributes to be archived.
-Hdbpp-viewer shows the picturial representation of archived attributes, which are stored in maria database.
+Hdbpp-viewer shows the graphical representation of the archived data, which is stored in the data archive.

+The archiever solution comprises of the following Docker images:

+Tango-archiver(hdbpp-es and hdbpp-cm), Mariadb and Hdb++ viewer

+Containers like mariadb, databaseds, hdbpp-es and hdbpp-cm should be up and running in order to work HDB++ archiver solution.

 # Important links
  * [Link for Mariadb container](https://gitlab.com/ska-telescope/ska-docker/tree/story_AT1-422/docker/tango/mariadb_hdbpp)